mpalitto/Matty/README.md

 ## What is next
-1. adding a speaker and the ability to play sounds
-2. When the ESP-Cam arrives, replace the ESP-01 and allow video streaming
+1. adding a speaker and the ability to play sounds ~~2.
+When the ESP-Cam arrives, replace the ESP-01 and allow video streaming~~
 3. Add a mic Array for sound direction of arrival
 4. Add AI for object recognition and tracking
 5. House mapping based on object recognition